entebox/bootcamp-week6_basic_ansible/README.md

+## branch week7-CICD:
+this branch is directed to azure devops. all variables are stored in Library or azure vault

 ## configuration management example with ansible

 this ansible playbook will provision servers within the network with the weight tracker app